EdwardLab/EdwardLab/README.md

 - DNS infrastructure, networking protocols, and secure internet services
 - Embedded systems, IoT development, and applied cybersecurity

-🧠 I'm also a Hack Club club leader, collaborating with young makers around the world to build things that matter.
+🧠 I'm also a Hack Club club leader, Member of open source initiative, collaborating with young makers around the world to build things that matter.

 ⏳ I personally maintain all my projects — fixing bugs, shipping updates, answering questions — while balancing school and life.
 If I’m slow to reply, thanks for your patience.